 The Roman Empire was the mightiest Empire ever to inhabit the European continent, but as we all know it fell into ruin long ago.
 But what if it didn't?
 How would Europe look today?

-Writing- the symbolic representation of spoken language- and its development represents a major turning point in the intellectual evolution of humans, and made our modern society posssible.
+Writing, the symbolic representation of spoken language, and its development represent a major turning point in the intellectual evolution of humans, and made our modern society possible.

 The theory of evolution is often called 'Darwinism,' after the British naturalist, Charles Darwin.
 In 1859 he published the results of his research in the first evolutionary theory based on evidence.

 Agriculture is often regarded as the human hallmark that allowed for the development of modern technologies.
-But recent evidence seems to suggest that it was more of a curse than a blessing.
+But if this is completely backwards?

 The Bornean orang-utan, along with its Sumatran cousin are our two closest living relatives currently living on the Asian continent.
 At the same, they are both among the most endangered